mukunth-j/home_server_nginx_config/README.md

-A Backup file for SSL Cert for NGINX wrt APACHE2 Web Server
+A Backup file for SSL Cert for NGINX wrt APACHE2 Web Server - also for ARM Devices